1989 Tiananmen Square protests and massacre: Censorship in China

-The Chinese government continues to forbid discussions about the Tiananmen Square protests and has taken measures to block or censor related information, in an attempt to suppress the public's memory of the Tiananmen Square protests.
+The Chinese government forbids discussions about the Tiananmen Square protests and has taken measures to block or censor related information, in an attempt to suppress the public's memory of the protests.
 Textbooks contain little, if any, information about the protests.
 After the protests, officials banned controversial films and books and shut down many newspapers.
 Within a year, 12% of all newspapers, 8% of all publishing companies, 13% of all social science periodicals, and more than 150 films were either banned or shut down.
 The government also announced that it had seized 32 million contraband books and 2.4 million video and audio cassettes.
 Access to media and Internet resources about the subject are either restricted or blocked by censors.
-Banned literature and films include Summer Palace, Forbidden City, Collection of June Fourth Poems, The Critical Moment: Li Peng diaries and any writings of Zhao Ziyang or his aide Bao Tong, including Zhao's memoirs.
-However, contraband and Internet copies of these publications can still be found.
+Banned literature and films include Summer Palace, Forbidden City, The Critical Moment: Li Peng diaries and any writings of Zhao Ziyang or his aide Bao Tong, including Zhao's memoirs.

 Print media that contain references to the protests must be consistent with the government's version of events.
 Domestic and foreign journalists are detained, harassed, or threatened, as are their Chinese colleagues and any Chinese citizens who they interview.
 Thus, Chinese citizens are typically reluctant to speak about the protests because of potentially negative repercussions.
 Many young people who were born after 1980 are unfamiliar with the events and are therefore apathetic about politics.
 Youth in China are sometimes unaware of the events, the symbols which are associated with them such as the Tank Man, or the significance of the date of the massacre 4 June itself.
 Some older intellectuals no longer aspire to implement political change.
 Instead, they focus on economic issues.
 Some political prisoners have refused to talk to their children about their involvement in the protests out of fear of putting them at risk.